Utsavsheta/portfolio/README.md

 ## ✨ Features

 The entire portfolio is a dynamic and animated experience, designed to capture attention and showcase my skills.
-A key aspect is its visually captivating UI, originally designed by the talented freelancer **Huy Nguyen**, whom I acknowledge and credit for allowing me to use and clone his design.
+A key aspect is its visually captivating UI, originally designed by the talented freelancer **Utsav Sheta**, whom I acknowledge and credit for allowing me to use and clone his design.

 ## 🔍 Portfolio Sections